respoke/style/README.md

 ## Your project structure

-Make sure when you copy the `./assets` to serve the `./assets/js/` folder at the root of your website, such that it is at the `/js/` path (required by `./templates/head.jade`).
+When you copy the `./assets` to your local project, you must serve the `./assets/js/` folder at the root of your website such that it is at the `/js/` path (required by `./templates/head.jade`).

 ## Example Gruntfile